The UN Resident Coordinator Office

 The UN Resident Coordinator in Botswana

-Mr. Zia Choudhury is the United Nations Resident Coordinator and UN Secretary General’s Representative in Botswana since January 2020.
-He leads the UN Country Team which consists of 22 UN entities accredited to work in Botswana.
-As the most senior UN official in country, he is tasked with facilitating effective collaboration between the UN family, Government, and all development partners to achieve the 2030 Agenda.
+Wenyan Yang is the United Nations Resident Coordinator and UN Secretary General’s Representative in Botswana since June 2025.
+She leads the UN Country Team which consists of 22 UN entities accredited to work in Botswana.
+As the most senior UN official in country, she is tasked with facilitating effective collaboration between the UN family, Government, and all development partners to achieve the 2030 Agenda.

 Resident Coordinator